27 Things You Must Do To Get Your Car Ready For Winter

 If water seeps between your door and weather stripping and freezes, you could be frozen out of your car or truck.
-To prevent the water from freezing you out, coat both the weather stripping and the mating door surfaces with spray silicone.
-To avoid spraying silcone into your car's interior, spray it directly onto a clean rag.
-Then wipe the silicone lube onto your door and trunk weatherstripping.
-Repeat the procedure on door mating surfaces and the truck lid.
+To prevent the water from freezing you out, coat the weather stripping and the mating door surfaces with spray silicone.

 Lube Your Door Locks

-You probably don't use your door and trunk locks very much if you have remote keyless entry, but that's no reason to ignore them.
-In fact, if you don't keep the lock cylinders lubricated they'll corrode, making it impossible for you to use your key.
-If your key fob battery ever dies, you'll be locked out and have to call a locksmith.
-Lubricating door and truck lock cylinders is easy.
-Puffing graphite lock lubricant into the keyway works well, as long as you don't overdo it.
-Dry Teflon spray lube is another option.
-Shake the spray can to distribute the Tefllon and shoot the liquid into the lock cylinder.
-The solvent will dissolve any sticky parts.
-Once the solvent evaporates, the internal lock parts will be coated in Teflon particles, allowing the lock to operate smoothly.
-Learn how to lubricate all the parts of your car here.
+You probably don’t use your door and trunk locks much if you have remote keyless entry, but that’s no reason to ignore them.
+If you don’t keep the lock cylinders lubricated, they’ll corrode, making it impossible for you to use your key.
+If your key fob battery ever dies, you’ll be locked out and have to call a locksmith.

 Lube Latches and Hinges

 When your car won’t start, a sticking hood latch compounds your misery.
 Since the latch mechanism sits right behind the grille, it tends to corrode and seize from all the salt spray kicked up by the cars driving in front of you.
 You can prevent that corrosion by lubricating the latch mechanism before the snow flies.